Tightening Quantum Speed Limits for Almost All States

-As a first remark, these bounds are independent of the relative phase $\varphi$, as we expect, and only depend on the distance $\theta=d(\ket{r_1}, \ket{s_1})$ between the basis elements, and on the value of $\lambda$.
+Note that these bounds are independent of the relative phase $\varphi$, as we expect, and only depend on the distance $\theta=d(\ket{r_1}, \ket{s_1})$ between the basis elements, and on the value of $\lambda$.
 Bound $T_\Theta$ is tight and attainable and does not depend on the spectrum $\Lambda$.
-A simple plot of the bounds shows that $T_\Theta \geq T_\Phi \geq T_{\mathcal{L}}$, where $T_{\mathcal{L}}$ represents bound~\eqref{eq:QSL_mixed} (see Figs.~\ref{fig:uniform} {\fontfamily{phv}\selectfont \textbf{a}}).
+A simple plot of the bounds shows that $T_\Theta \geq T_\Phi \geq T_{\mathcal{L}}$ (see Fig.~\ref{fig:uniform} {\fontfamily{phv}\selectfont \textbf{a}}).
 The three bounds coincide for pure states $\lambda=0,1$ and for the trivial case of $\theta=0$.